99x/serverless-dynamodb-local/README.md

 })

 ```
-Open a browser and go the url http://localhost:8000/shell to access the web shell for dynamodb local
+Open a browser and go to the url http://localhost:8000/shell to access the web shell for dynamodb local

 Note: Default port: 8000 and if you change the port, change it accordingly in usage